-- 1. Pre-class Assignment (as outlined above): 25% - 2.
-Reflection on presenting the Gospel: 60%
+- 1. Pre-class Assignment (as outlined above): 20% - 2.
+Reflection on presenting the Gospel in Class: 70%

 A dramatic commentary on the gospel will be worked out in small groups.
-The purpose of these dramatic commentaries is to present to the rest of the class an interpretation of the content of an assigned portion of the gospel.
+The purpose of these dramatic commentaries is to present (in the form of a play, or in the form, for instance, of a still life with commentary, or whatever you dream up) to the rest of the class an interpretation of the content of an assigned portion of the gospel.
 Where possible, it is encouraged that the theme of the day, as reflected in the readings, will be evident in the presentation.
-It is to be emphasized that, as much as technology allows, these are to be communal and dramatic presentations.
-Some ideas: a radio play, a visual play, a still life with commentary.
-The length of the presentations will be determined by the number of students in the course.

-After the days when there are presentations (May 5, 7, 12 and 14) each participant will prepare a three page reflection on: 1) her/his own opinions about the important passages and themes in the passage for the day; 2) how s/he thought the information from the readings and/or lecture could or should be incorporated into the presentation [here it is important to give evidence of having interacted with the assigned readings]; and 3) what s/he thought of the final product her/his group produced.
+After each day's presentation, each participant will submit a three page reflection on: 1) her/his own opinions about the important passages and themes in the passage for the day; 2) how s/he thought the information from the readings and/or lecture could or should be incorporated into the presentation [here it is important to give evidence of having interacted with the assigned readings]; and 3) what s/he thought of the final product her/his group produced.

-The ideal scenario is that students hand in these three page reflections the following day (May 6, 8, 13 and 15).
-However, life being what it is, if this is not possible, they must all be handed in by the Thursday of the week following the end of the course (May 21).
+The ideal scenario is that students hand in these three page reflections the following day (except of course for the reflection concerning the work on April 28).
+However, life being what it is, if this is not possible, they must all be handed in by the Friday of the week following the end of the course (May 5).

-Each three page reflection is worth 15% (the total grade worth for all five being 70%).
+Each three page reflection is worth 14% (the total grade worth for all five being 70%).

-3. Class Participation: 15% This grade acknowledges the importance of students' preparation for and participation in all aspects of the class.
+3. Class Participation: 10% This grade acknowledges the importance of students' preparation for and participation in all aspects of the class%.